Cashback tip #1: get an Asda credit card

 Asda's Christmas Savings Card allows you save money on the card and, come 12 November, you'll receive a bonus based upon what you've saved.

 Make sure to register your card online so you still have access to your money if you lose the card.

-Also, keep in mind that the card balance can only be spent at ASDA and that the scheme isn't FSCS protected, so you would lose your money in the unlikely event Asda went under.
+Also, keep in mind that the card balance can only be spent at Asda and that the scheme isn't FSCS protected, so you would lose your money in the unlikely event the supermarket went under.

 To save even more, combine your use of the Christmas Savings Card with a cashback credit card; learn more about these here.

 Get a Delivery Pass

 Asda charges up to £4.50 for for each online grocery delivery, but you can save with the Asda Delivery Pass.